 After Adding Beneficiary Follow these steps:

-Step 4: Open the 'Transactions' tab on the top to transfer money.
-You will find options if you want to transfer from the OBC to OBC or if you want to transfer from OBC to other Bank.
+Step 4: Open the ‘Transactions‘ tab on the top to transfer money.
+You will find options if you want to transfer from OBC to OBC or if you want to transfer from OBC to another Bank.

-You have to click on "Initiate NEFT" if you wish to transfer from OBC to other bank like SBI, HDFC, ICICI, IDBI, BOB and many other banks in India.
+You have to click on “Initiate NEFT” if you wish to transfer from OBC to another bank like SBI, HDFC, ICICI, IDBI, BOB, and many other banks in India.

-Step 5: Now you will be then redirected to "Initiate simple payment" where in you can decide the account number from which you can pay using the dropdown menu.
-You can choose the beneficiary from the list of personal payees which you can add from "Manage beneficiary" tab.
+Step 5: Now you will be then redirected to “Initiate simple payment” wherein you can decide the account number from which you can pay using the dropdown menu.
+You can choose the beneficiary from the list of personal payees which you can add from the “Manage beneficiary” tab.

-After this you will be required to enter the remarks.
-Enter mobile number for OTP from the dropdown and click "continue".
+After this, you will be required to enter the remarks.
+Enter a mobile number for OTP from the dropdown and click “Continue“.